vakisialiou/english/l12/README.md

 2. Is everything going well? - Yes, we haven't **had** any problems so far.
 3. Are you hungry? - Yes.
 I haven't **eaten** much today
 4. Can you play chess? - Yes, but haven't **played** for ages.
-5. Are you enjoying your holiday? - Yes it's the best holiday that I have never **been** for a long time.
+5. Are you enjoying your holiday? - Yes it's the best holiday that I have **had** for a long time.
 6. What's that book about? - I don't know.
 I haven't **read** it.
 7. Is Brussels an interesting place? - I've no idea.
-I haven't **had** there.
+I haven't **been** there.
-8. I hear your car broken down again yesterday. - Yes, it's the second time has **happened** for this month.
+8. I hear your car broken down again yesterday. - Yes, it's the second time it has **happened** for this month.
 9. Do you like caviar? - I don't know.
 I haven't **tried** it.
 10. Mike was late for work again today. - Again?
 He has **been** late every day this week.
 11. Who's that woman by the door? - I don't know.
 I have never **seen** her before.